Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings (2022)

-- Weathers makes his first start of the season for the Padres.
+- Darvish makes his first start of the season for the Padres.

-- The 23-year-old lefty last appeared Thursday, June 16 against the Chicago Cubs, when he started and went 3 2/3 innings.

-- In his one appearance last season he finished with a 9.82 ERA and a 2.727 WHIP.
+- The 36-year-old right-hander started and threw six innings when he last appeared Sunday, Oct.
+23 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.